 - File format: PNG, JPG, BMP, SVG, etc.

-The drill head is clamped with a standard key.
-The scope of delivery includes exactly one milling attachment, which is sufficient for an initial test.
-If you want to do more with it, you have to buy more drills/milling cutters.
+The Creality CP-o1’s drill head is clamped with a standard key.
+The scope of delivery is one milling attachment, which is sufficient for an initial test.
+If you want to do more with the CNC milling attachment, you have to buy more drills/milling cutters.

-Nevertheless, the laser now works quite well, but unfortunately the CNC milling does not work at all!
+The laser works quite well, but unfortunately the CNC milling does not work at all!

 If someone has a tip for another app, feel free to add it in the comments.
 When I have gained further experience on the subject of CNC and lasers, you will most certainly read about it.

 Changes in the second Export Setting tab are now also included in the Gcode.
-In the previous version, not adopting the settings made there seems to have been the reason why the milling process went wrong.
-Here I can also set how deep the object should be milled.
+In the previous version, the settings were not there and this could be the reason why the milling process went wrong.
+In the new app, I can also now set how deep the object should be milled.
 FINALLY!

 However, my summary remains almost the same.

-So if you only want to engrave 1mm deep, you could use the CP-01.
-Everything else is a matter of luck, at least with my version and the materials used, and even with a millimeter it often sounds as if the milling cutter has long since reached the limit of what is feasible.
+So, if you only want to engrave 1mm deep, you could use the CP-01.
+Everything else is a matter of luck, at least with my version and the materials used.
+Also, even with a millimeter, it often sounds as if the milling cutter has long since reached the limit of what is feasible.

-We got our test device from Gearbest.
-There the Creality CP-01 3-in-1 printer is currently being sold for around $500.
+The Creality CP-01 3-in-1 printer costs about $500.
 For a pure 3D printer, this may be in the higher price range, but of course you shouldn’t forget the flexibility of the 3-in-1 device.